reagent-systems/Simple-Agent-Websocket/README.md

 - `GET /health`: Health check and server status
 - `GET /sessions`: List active WebSocket sessions
+- `GET /version`: Version information for both WebSocket server and core
 - `WebSocket /socket.io/`: Main WebSocket endpoint

+## 🧩 Modular Benefits

+The new modular structure provides:

+- **🔧 Maintainability**: Each component has a single responsibility
+- **🧪 Testability**: Individual modules can be tested in isolation
+- **📈 Scalability**: Easy to add new features without affecting existing code
+- **🔍 Debuggability**: Clear separation makes issues easier to track down
+- **👥 Team Development**: Multiple developers can work on different modules
+- **📚 Documentation**: Each module is self-contained and well-documented

 ## 🔒 Security Considerations